diannedejesus/letter-generator/readme.md

         - [ ] Access correct planner
             - [X] Need a group for planner
             - [X] Access planner
-        - [ ] Grab the desired tasks
+        - [X] Grab the desired tasks
-            - [ ] Filter by date or get all tasks and filter by date inside the app
+            - [X] Filter by date or get all tasks and filter by date inside the app
+            - [ ] Verify if date selection is accurate when needing exact dates

     - [ ] Save task in a collection
     - [ ] As is or sort out the desired info unto an object